overwolf/overwolf.github.io/docs/start/submit-app-proposal.md

 ---
 id: submit-app-proposal
-title: Submitting an App Proposal
+title: Pitching Your Concept
-sidebar_label: Submitting an App Proposal
+sidebar_label: Pitching Your Concept
 ---

-## Overview
+## Submitting an App Proposal

 So, you have a great idea for an Overwolf application.
 What's next?